-All uniquely identifiable items can be registered on the ALR’s worldwide database.
+All uniquely identifiable items can be registered on the ALR’s international database.

-The database currently holds 300,000 objects and increases by 10,000 registrations a year.
-The ALR holds all the information in strictest confidence and there is no public access to the data held.
+The database currently holds half a million objects.
+The ALR holds all information in strictest confidence and there is no public access to the data held.

 Valuable items can either be registered while in your ownership or subsequent to a loss or a theft.